SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Expression/Expression.md

 We should transform all the implementations and message sends from `evaluate` to `evaluateWith:` Since this is a tedious task we will use the method refactoring _Add Parameter_.
-Since a refactoring applies itself on the complete system, we should be a bit cautious because other Pharo classes implement methods named `evaluate` and we do not want to impact them.
+Since a refactoring applies itself to the complete system, we should be a bit cautious because other Pharo classes implement methods named `evaluate` and we do not want to impact them.

 So here are the steps that we should follow.
 - Select the Expression package
 - Choose Browse Scoped \(it brings a browser with only your package\)
 - Using this browser, select a method evaluate
-- Select the _Add Parameter_ refactoring: type `evaluateWith:` as method selector and proceed when prompted for a default value `Dictionary new`.
+- Select the _Add Parameter_ refactoring: type `evaluateWith:` as the method selector and proceed when prompted for a default value `Dictionary new`.
 This last expression is needed because the engine will rewrite all the messages `evaluate` but `evaluateWith: Dictionary new`.
 - The system is performing many changes.
 Check that they only touch your classes and accept them all.